diogotcorreia/master-thesis/docs/content/ch05-results.typ

 On the other hand, as of #gh_date.display(), there were only #gh_total_count Python repositories with more than 1000 stars on GitHub.
 Similarly, of the #gh_total_count repositories, #gh_projects.len()
-were sampled as previously described, and their latest revision (i.e., commit) information was fetched on the same date.
+were sampled as previously described, and their latest revision information was fetched on the same date.